jaredmcgrath/LikeCompiler/Documentation.md

 ## Choose

 Choose statement was implemented by renaming `CaseStmt` rule to `ChooseStmt` rule and `CaseAlternative` rule to `ChooseAlternative` rule.
 In the `Block` rule, `'case'` was replaced with `'choose'`.
 The only notable change to the structure of `ChooseAlternative` was `Statement` became a `Block`. `ChoostStmt` was revised to reflect the changes in the syntax structure of case -> choose.
 The optional default `else` case was also added after `sCaseEnd` is emitted.

+## Repeat While

+TODO: Write this after finalizing the implementation